 How many items and for how long?

-All students may borrow up to 20 items.
+All College library users may borrow up to 20 items.

 Undergraduates for 4 weeks.

 Postgraduates and Fellows for 8 weeks.

 DVDs are loaned for 2 weeks and GUS books for a term (or a vacation) to all readers.